ksenol94/k3s-challenge/README.md

 It provides a fully reproducible DevOps environment on clean Ubuntu VMs with persistent storage, PostgreSQL backups, and Redis caching.

+I used ChatGPT Pro Plan for helper AI Tool.

 Overview
 -	Automates K3s master and worker node setup via Terraform and shell scripts.
 -	Deploys PostgreSQL, Redis, and Jenkins using Helm charts.